 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such stinging nettle leaves are thought to target the Liver.
+As such Xun Ma is thought to target the Liver.
 In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Nettle has a significant antihyperglycemic effect in OGTT model.1